 No matter what you think about the Israeli settlement enterprise or the need for a Palestinian state, Jews in the diaspora have a stark choice to make, and if they have any hopes of surviving, must choose sanity over suicide and cease all their anti-Israel activity immediately.

 The world has changed and so have the rules.
 You simply cannot play for both sides anymore.
 You cannot fight both Israel and anti-Semitism at the same time, and have any hope of winning either battle.
 Our enemies make no discernment between the Jewish and Israeli people (ignorant as it may be considering over twenty percent of Israelis are Arab), and are very adept at using Jewish anti-Israel activists as tools for their own purpose.
 Maybe this doesn’t bother you in times of peace, but we are no longer living in peacetime.
-Those in power, or those about to be in power, who claim to be pro-Israel while supporting or allowing anti-Semitism are intellectually challenged at best, or more cynically – and more believably – are hoping to rid their homeland of Jews through emigration to the Jewish state.
+Those in power, or those about to be in power, who claim to be pro-Israel while supporting or allowing anti-Semitism are intellectually challenged at best, or more cynically, are hoping to rid their homeland of Jews through emigration to the Jewish state.
 Hitler tried this at first, and when he didn’t succeed, he tried again until he did.

 And those Jews who foolishly believe they can fight anti-Semitism while continuing to work against the only place on earth where they are fully accepted as Jews?
 As is commonly said about the Holocaust, “The pessimists went to America.
 The optimists went to Auschwitz.”

-Before the hysterics of the easily offended reach fever pitch, this is not to say that there will be another Auschwitz.
+This is not to say that there will be another Auschwitz.
 The Jews are not going to let that happen again and neither will our enemies.
 We’ve learned our lessons and so have they.
 Whatever is coming next will for sure be unrecognizably different, as much as some of its effects will be familiarly the same.

 If you believe in your heart that you must continue to actively work against whatever injustices you perceive are occurring in a land in which you do not live, that is your right.
 But right now you need Israel at least as much as Israel needs you, if not more.